 experimentation, data analysis and communication of results.

 You'll undertake a substantial research project under the supervision of an academic member of staff.

 Industry Placement year

 This optional year in industry as a paid employee takes place between years two and three of your degree.
-It gives you the opportunity to develop a wide range of skills in a real-world environment, (an Environmental Consultancy or Local Authority for example) which will significantly improve your employment prospects.
+It gives you the opportunity to develop a wide range of skills in a real-world environment, which will significantly improve your employment prospects.
 Read more